 In her free time, Yazbeth of course enjoys outdoor activities, such as hiking, mountaineering, camping, snowshoeing, and nature photography.
 She loves sharing the outdoors and her knowledge of healthy living with others, and believes it is vital that all people have the resources and education to safely enjoy the outdoors and to take control of their own health and well-being.

 Aisha is currently a graduate student at Portland State University studying Technical and Professional Writing.
 As a first generation Somali-American, she is especially passionate about working with immigrant and refugee youth and helping to create an atmosphere where they feel safe and supported.
 In the past, Aisha has done volunteer work for local organizations including Meals on Wheels, Daughters of Eve, and the Portland Refugee Support Group.
 She has been with UNP-PDX as a Development Coordinator since April 2021, focusing primarily on grant writing.
 In her free time, she enjoys hiking, reading, and cross-stitching.

 Founder/Director: Kristin Bowling

 Kristin’s experiences serving as a Peace Corps volunteer in Mali, mentoring and instructing students at Portland State and Saturday Academy, and serving on the Board of the Association of National Park Rangers have all informed her passion for connecting social justice and environmental issues.
-She spends her spare time kayaking, hiking, and playing in the snow in and around Portland; engaging in advocacy work; cooking up a feast from her garden plot; and riding her Honda Shadow on the windy roads out of town.
+She spends her spare time kayaking, hiking, and playing in the snow in and around Portland; engaging in additional advocacy work around prison and policing justice; cooking up a feast from her garden plot; and running wild with her revolutionary pup Ché.